Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 #### Renamed method for done actions

-For WordPress filters, there were in Brain Monkey v1 the two methods:
+For WordPress filters, there were in Brain Monkey v1 two methods:

 - `Filters::expectAdded()`
 - `Filters::expectApplied()`